-- A. Membership: The Building Commission shall be a Board consisting of five members, who shall be the head of the Health Department, the head of the Planning Department, the Inspector of Wires and Poles and the Plumbing Inspector. - B. Powers and Duties: The powers, duties and procedures of the Building Commission shall be those set forth in Chapter 14 of this Code, Sections 14:114 through 14:118.
+- A. Membership: The Building Commission shall be a Board consisting of five members, who shall be the head of the Health Department, the head of the Fire Department, the head of the Planning Department, the Inspector of Wires and Poles and the Plumbing Inspector. - B. Powers and Duties: The powers, duties and procedures of the Building Commission shall be those set forth in Chapter 14 of this Code, Sections 14:114 through 14:118.

-Section 4.403 1.402: ECONOMIC DEVELOPMENT COMMISSION
+Section 1.403 1.402: ECONOMIC DEVELOPMENT COMMISSION